ortegarod/ws_droneOS/README.md

 -   **Setup**: Install and configure the Tailscale client on both the drone's computer and the GCS machine following Tailscale documentation.
 No central VPN server setup is typically required.
 -   **Integration with Docker**: When running `drone_core` (or other components) in Docker containers on the drone, Tailscale should be installed and run on the **host OS (e.g., the Raspberry Pi 5)**, *not* within the container.
 To allow the containerized ROS 2 nodes to use the host's Tailscale connection, launch the container with **host networking** enabled (e.g., `docker run --network=host ...` or equivalent in Docker Compose).

-**Note:** This project **does not provide built-in implementations or specific guides** for installing or configuring Tailscale itself.
-Configuration depends on your specific devices and network environment.
-Refer to the official Tailscale documentation for setup instructions.

 ### Example: Running a Multi-Drone Simulation (2 Drones)

-This outlines the steps to run a simulation with two drones (drone1 and drone2) controlled by separate `drone_core` instances.
+This outlines the steps to run a simulation with two drones (drone1 and drone2) controlled by separate `drone_core` instances using Docker containers.

-1.  **Build & Source**: Ensure the workspace is built and sourced:
-    ```bash
-    cd ws_droneOS
-    colcon build --symlink-install
-    source install/setup.bash
-    ```

-TODO: add note - requirement is to have PX4-Autopilot installed following PX4 official instructions (link) - dont forget the toolkit srcipt specific to Ubuntu to get all the gazebo tools

-2.  **Start PX4 SITL Instances**: Open two separate terminals.
+1.  **Start PX4 SITL Instances**: Open two separate terminals.
 Navigate to your PX4-Autopilot directory in each.

+    > **Prerequisite**: Before running SITL, ensure you have PX4-Autopilot installed following the [official PX4 installation guide](https://docs.px4.io/main/en/dev_setup/dev_env_linux_ubuntu.html).
+For Ubuntu users, make sure to run the `ubuntu.sh` script from the PX4-Autopilot repository to install all required Gazebo simulation tools and dependencies.

     *   **Terminal 1 (Drone 1):** Start PX4 instance 0 (`MAV_SYS_ID=1`).
 It will use the default namespace `/fmu/`.
         ```bash
         cd PX4-Autopilot